Appsilon | R Shiny | Machine Learning

 Not for everyone, and here's why

-Appsilon is highly regarded for its expertise in R Shiny applications, providing robust solutions tailored to data visualization needs.
-Clients appreciate the depth of knowledge they bring to projects.
+Appsilon is highly regarded for its deep expertise in R Shiny, providing robust solutions for data visualization and interactive applications that meet complex client needs.

-Some clients have pointed out that Appsilon's services can be on the pricier side compared to other IT service providers, which may be a concern for budget-conscious organizations.
+Some clients mention that Appsilon's services can be on the pricier side compared to other IT service providers, which may be a consideration for budget-conscious projects.

 Customer sentiment at a glance